 August 14 2009 12:00 AM ET

-For his latest Animal Planet series, Into the Pride, which debuted August 13, zoologist and predator expert Dave Salmoni spent six months alone in the African bush in an attempt to tame a rogue pride of highly aggressive "problem lions" for the sake of ecotourist safety and the creatures' own survival.
-You think that sounds like a daunting expedition?
+For his latest Animal Planet series, Into the Pride, zoologist and predator expert Dave Salmoni spent six months alone in the African bush in an attempt to tame a rogue pride of highly aggressive "problem lions" for the sake of ecotourist safety and the creatures' own survival.
+Think that sounds like a daunting expedition?
 Try interviewing Salmoni without falling prey to his hunky good looks and cuddly Canadian charm.
-As an adorable 10-week-old lion cub named Shera sucks contentedly on his finger, the 33-year-old "big cat trainer" shows Advocate.com how he whips gay fans into submission.
+As an adorable 10-week-old lion cub named Shera sucks contentedly on his finger, the 33-year-old "big cat trainer" shows us how he whips gay fans into submission.

 Advocate.com: Have you ever seen Mean Girls?

 Dave Salmoni: Yeah.
 Wait, I mean, no!
 [Laughs] OK, you caught me.

 Then you'll remember how it illustrates parallels between the African jungle and the high school jungle — survival of the fiercest and all that.
 Having spent so much time in the wild with the lions, did you observe any interesting parallels to human society?

 There are so many parallels between these animals and people.
 I recently wrote a Cosmo article about 10 lessons you can learn from the wild.
 My dating life seems a lot like a big male lion.